 My focus is on the portfolio and not just the individual stocks I purchase.
 In fact, I am never solely focusing on the price I buy a stock at as over time, a great stock will grow and I get paid in the meantime to hold the stock.

 With a full portfolio now, I also understand the need to manage the investments in the portfolio through sector diversification and dollar cost averaging.
 What is consistent between the different portfolio size is how I chose stocks for my dividend income portfolio.
 It took me a few years to set up my process and I hope it can help others.
-The crux of it is that you need data which is why I have a master list also known as the Canadian Dividend Performance List.
+The crux of it is that you need data which is why I have a master list also known as the Dividend Snapshot Screeners.

 You don’t want to follow the news to buy a stock.
 The news looks for a sensational story and it creates a herd mentality.
 It triggers emotions and it’s important to make investment decisions based on data and not emotions.

 Dividend Stock Selection Process